True Knot in Umbilical Cord

 What is a true knot?

-Knots are detectable via ultrasound, and it is standard of care to test for knots prenatally when certain risk factors exist.
-Failing to do so is medical negligence.
-Due to the high risks posed by these knots, it is common to admit the mother to the hospital for close monitoring to prevent sudden fetal distress (when the baby becomes deprived of oxygen).
-C-sections are often necessary in these cases.
+Knots are detectable via ultrasound.
+If a patient has certain risk factors, doctors must test for knots prenatally.
+Failing to do so is considered medical negligence.
+Due to the high risks posed by these knots, it is common to admit the mother to the hospital for close monitoring to prevent fetal distress (when the baby becomes deprived of oxygen).
+Timely C-sections are often necessary in these cases.

-In this video, ABC Law Centers’ previous in-house nurse Andrea Shea discusses what a true knot is and how they can cause hypoxia.
+In this video, ABC Law Centers: Birth Injury Lawyers’ previous in-house nurse Andrea Shea discusses what a true knot is and how it can deprive the baby of oxygen.

-ABC Law Centers includes several in-house medical professionals.
-Our registered nursing staff provides our legal team with valuable perspectives, experiences, knowledge, and insights into birth injury cases.
+At ABC Law Centers: Birth Injury Lawyers, our in-house medical professionals are a critical part of our team.
+Our registered nursing staff provides our legal team with valuable insight, medical knowledge, and experience for birth injury cases.
 As experienced medical professionals, they have the necessary knowledge to help us assess each case.
+Moreover, their compassion for patients translates over into their strong advocacy and care for our own clients.
 Meet our registered nursing staff here.

 When are true knots most likely to occur?

-True knots normally form between nine and twelve weeks gestation because that is the period when the amniotic fluid level is very high.
-There is also evidence that true knots form during labor.
-These two periods of time are the most likely periods for a true knot to occur (3).
+True knots normally form between nine and twelve weeks gestation because that is the period when the amniotic fluid level in the womb is very high.
+There is also evidence that true knots can form during labor.
+These two periods of time are the most likely periods for a true knot to occur.

 Risk factors for a true knot